-How to Protect Hardwood Flooring
+Related Reading: How to Vacuum Hardwood Floors

 Mop up spills – OK, we all know that standing water is a major offender for wood flooring; but remember, you most likely have a sufficiently good varnish or sealant on your floor (wax, oil or polyurethane) so that you don’t have to go into full-blown panic mode when your kids’ friend upends a tumbler of juice: simply make sure that mops, rags and paper towels are in handy so that you can efficiently deal with any spills.

 Sealant – With regards to previous comment: this summer would have been a great time to refinish your wood floors!
 This chore is something you need to consider doing every five years or so to keep your hardwood floors at their best.

 Stick-on felt pads – A far more deadly predator of wood flooring is the scraping of unpadded bottoms of chair and table legs (especially dining chairs).
 The best way to protect hardwood floors from furniture is to use soft furniture pads of which there are several types on the market, but I would always go for the stick-on felt pad, which are just really easy to apply and very readily available in most general stores.
 However, a couple of things to bear in mind courtesy of the team at Denver Hardwood Flooring: